How to Prevent Data Breaches: Best Tactics

 Firewalls act as a barrier between networks and the internet by blocking unauthorised traffic while antivirus software scans files for malicious codes before they can enter a network or system.

-It is important that both of these tools are regularly updated so they can detect new threats as they emerge online.
+Both of these tools must be regularly updated so they can detect new threats as they emerge online.

 6. Monitor Network Activity